 The plan was simple.
 Everyone could enter.
 They'd write their names on their receipts and drop them into the bin.

-On Sunday, at closing, the Bin would be taken into the Office.
-While the other workers, cleaned up and did their rectification, the Senior manager would go through the entries.
-Known customers would be kept, strangers tossed.
+On Sunday, at closing of the supermarket, the Bin would be taken into the Office.
+While the other workers cleaned, the Senior manager would go through the entries.

 On Monday morning the Draws would be held.
-Only the receipts of the best customers could be drawn, for those were the only ones in the bin.
+In that Bin were only the receipts of the best customers.

 The contest went off without a hitch.